Technology4 min read

 1. Database Optimization

 Upgrade your database structure with efficient indexing and partitioning techniques.
 Sharding large tables across multiple servers can distribute the load more evenly, enhancing performance.
+Modern API development and AI services can help optimize these processes.

 2. Load Balancing and Scaling